pevma/Suricata-Logstash-Templates/README.md

 Templates for Kibana/Logstash to use with Suricata IDPS

-This repository provides 7 templates for the Kibana interface of Logstash for use with Suricata IDPS - Intrusion Detection and Prevention System The templates found in the Templates directory :
+This repository provides 7 templates for the Kibana interface of Logstash for use with Suricata IDPS - Intrusion Detection and Prevention System.

+The templates found in the Templates directory :

 - ALL